ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/tweakerCtrls.md

  * belt
  * spine (fk, ikSpline, simple)

-In this example we have a singleTransform limb.
-This is the simplest, but also the most common one.
+In the example shown above have the singleTransform limb.
+It's the simplest, but also the most common one.
-There are 2 important settings:
+Make sure to set **postRefJoints** attribute to *True*.
+And the second important thing is setting up the Custom Attachers, so it knows what to follow.

 ### Custom Attacher
+First we'll have to setup the [Attachers](puppetBasics.md#attachers), using the *Custom* option.
 ![Alt text](../images/tweaker_customAttacher.jpg)
 The deformers you select there are crucial.
 Select all the deformers that the tweaker ctrl should follow.
-But absolutely do NOT select the skinCluster that the tweaker ctrl will be driving.
-Otherwise you'd get a cycle that might even be hard to locate.
+But absolutely do NOT select the skinCluster that the tweaker ctrl will be driving, otherwise you'd get a cycle.

 And don't forget the blueprints.